-Oh also, SHOUTcast comes with a 60-day money back guarantee.
-Oh also, you can easily upgrade from one Hostwinds SHOUTcast Hosting plan to another if you so choose.
-Oh also, here is a great fact about Native American culture that will hopefully induce a smile:
+Oh, also, SHOUTcast comes with a 60-day money-back guarantee.
+You can also easily upgrade from one Hostwinds SHOUTcast Hosting plan to another if you so choose.
+Oh, also, here is a remarkable fact about Native American culture that will hopefully induce a smile:

 Quote from Braiding Sweetgrass: "In some Native languages, the term for plants translates to 'those who take care of us.'"